Wolfe Tone: Hoche's expedition to Ireland

-On 15 December 1796, an expedition under Hoche, consisting of forty-three sail and carrying about 14,450 men with a large supply of war material for distribution in Ireland, sailed from Brest.
+On 15 December 1796, an expedition under Hoche, consisting of 44 ships and carrying between 12,000 and 25,000 troops with a large supply of war material for distribution in Ireland, sailed from Brest.
 Accompanied by Tone, commissioned as a chef de brigade in the service of the French republic, it arrived off the coast of Ireland at Bantry Bay on 22 December 1796.
 Unremitting storms prevented a landing.
 Tone remarked that "England [...] had its luckiest escape since the Armada".
 The fleet returned home and the army intended to spearhead the invasion of Ireland was split up and sent, along with a growing Irish Legion, to fight in other theatres of the French Revolutionary Wars.

 Tone served for some months in the French army under Hoche, who had become the French Republic's minister of war after his victory against the Austrians at the Battle of Neuwied on the Rhine in April 1797.
-In June 1797, Tone took part in preparations for a military expedition to Ireland from the Batavian Republic, the French-client successor state to the United Netherlands.
+In June 1797, Tone took part in preparations for a military expedition to Ireland from the Batavian Republic, the French-client successor state to the Dutch Republic.
 However, the Batavian fleet under Vice-Admiral Jan de Winter was delayed in the harbour of Texel island that summer by unfavourable easterly winds and from mid-August by a British North-Sea fleet blockade.
 After Tone and other troops assembled had disembarked, it eventually put to sea in the hope of reaching the French naval base at Brest, only to be destroyed by Admiral Adam Duncan in the Battle of Camperdown on 11 October 1797.
 Hoche who, straying from Tone's plans for Ireland, had begun to consider descent upon Scotland (where following the Irish example, radicals had formed the United Scotsmen), had died of tuberculosis on 19 September.
 It was a loss Tone considered "irreparable to the Irish cause".